Mark Ezra: Early life

 Mark is the son of Captain Peter and Italian language coach Gabriella Ezra.
 He was educated at Ampleforth College and went on to study film production at the University of Westminster.

 Film work

 Ezra's horror movie, Slaughter High (1986) (originally April Fool's Day), was picked up by Vestron at the Cannes Film Festival for ten times its production costs.

 He has directed several films, including Savage Hearts (1995), which featured Richard Harris, Julian Fellowes, and Jerry Hall.

 Waking Ned (1998), which he co-produced, was picked up by Fox Searchlight and grossed over $100 million.

 He wrote the screenplay for Steal (2002), which opened in the number 1 spot in France during the Cannes Film Festival.

 His film House Swap (2010) won at the Los Angeles Cinema Festival of Hollywood in the United States.

 Filmography

 Writing

-The Nth Doctor by Jean-Marc Lofficier includes a chapter on Ezra's Doctor Who script The Return to Varnax.
+The Nth Doctor by Jean-Marc Lofficier includes a chapter on Ezra's Doctor Who script The Return of Varnax.